WebberZone/where-did-they-go-from-here/README.md

 	* Auto-extract the first image in your post to be displayed as a thumbnail
 	* Manually enter the URL of the thumbnail via [WordPress meta fields](http://codex.wordpress.org/Custom_Fields)

-From v2.0.0, this plugin incorporates [Freemius Insights](https://freemius.com).
-If you opt-in, some data about your usage of will be sent to freemius.com and will be used by me to help improve the plugin.
-This is completely optional and if you choose not to opt-in, it will not affect your usage of the plugin.

 ## Installation